How to deal with material cost increases on fixed quotes

 Introduction

 In recent years, UK construction material prices have fluctuated significantly, causing severe headaches for tradespeople who have issued fixed quotes.
-With prices having risen sharply from 2021 to 2024, and continuing volatility expected through 2026, managing unforeseen cost increases is critical for the sustainability of a business.
+With prices having risen sharply from 2021 to 2024, and continuing volatility expected through 2026, managing unforeseen cost increases is important for the sustainability of a business.
+Tradespeople across the UK are finding themselves under increasing pressure to maintain profitability while still delivering on the promises made to their clients.

-From 2021 through 2024, the UK construction industry saw material prices surge exponentially.
-Despite some stabilisation, 2026 forecasts suggest that price volatility will continue.
+From 2021 through 2024, the UK construction industry saw material prices surge exponentially due to a combination of global supply chain issues, increased demand, and economic instability.
+Timber, steel, and cement, in particular, saw price hikes of up to 30% in some regions.
+Despite some stabilisation, 2026 forecasts suggest that price volatility will continue, driven by factors like Brexit-related trade adjustments and fluctuating energy costs.
 The impact of such price shifts is amplified when tradespeople have committed to fixed quotes.
-Without preparation, this can lead to reduced profit margins or even losses.
+Without preparation, this can lead to reduced profit margins or even losses, which could jeopardise the survival of small businesses.

 A signed quote is legally binding.
 This means you're obligated to complete the work for the agreed amount unless specific conditions are met.
 However, there are strategies you can employ to protect your interests.